 The ups and downs of your retailer relationship don’t go away if you still sell via retail.
 But the risk of the downs is much less.
 You’re not as reliant on your sales manager’s phone.
 The buyer’s mood the day you go in becomes less important.

 There’s not many businesses where D2C will completely replace traditional retail channels.
 But we see many benefits to having a D2C channel as one of your sales routes to market.
 The biggest is it gives you an alternative to relying on retailers to sell your product.

 Beyond that, there are 3 main online store benefits we’ve seen, which emerge as you go through the e-Commerce planning process.
 These are :-

 Online store benefits - Connection

-What could demonstrate a consumer’s trust in you more than when they hand over their credit card details?
-When they trust your order to delivery process to deliver the product safely to their doorstep a few days later?
+When a customer buys direct from you, they show high engagement and trust with your brand.
+What could show a customer’s trust in you more than sharing their credit card details?
+When they trust your order to delivery process to deliver the product safely to their doorstep?

 Online store benefits - Commercial

-Then, there is the commercial opportunity.
+Then there’s the commercial opportunity.

-D2C changes the way businesses think about their sales, costs and P&L mix.
+D2C changes the way businesses think about their overall profit and loss.
 No more trade margin when you sell direct.

 Online store benefits - Control